changguanyu-cyber/transchem-/README.md

 The hyperparameter settings can be found in `TransChemPlus/hyperparameter.txt`.

 # Pretrained Models
-The pretrained models can be found in `TransChemPlus/models`.
+The pretrained models can be found in - [Pretrained Models](https://huggingface.co/2002chang2002/TransChemPlus).

 # Pretraining
 Before pretraining, you need to set the dataset file path `csv_path` and the path where the pretrained model parameters will be saved `save_path`.